-The STEM Station at Boise State University involves a consortium of NSF STEM education research and initiatives related to STEM students and faculty development and Success.
-The following NSF projects are affiliated with the STEM Station
+The STEM Station at Boise State University supports a consortium of NSF STEM education research and initiatives related to STEM students and faculty development and success.

 CALIPER - Catalyst to Assess Learning and Instructional Practices for Evidence- based Reform

 - Description- Gather and analyze data to understand the relationship between instructional practices and intended student learning outcomes.

 - Partners/People (contact person is highlighted)- Sharon McGuire, Susan Shadle, Karen Viskupic, Sasha Wang, Eric Landrum, Ross Perkins